Canadian Meat Council: History

 Gordon-Ironside & Fares Packers Ltd., Wilson Canadian Co.
 Ltd., and Armour and Company.

 Meat Packers Council of Canada

-The Industrial and Development Council of Canadian Meat Packers was considered a lengthy name by many members and an alternate name "Meat Packers Council of Canada" was proposed.
+The Industrial and Development Council of Canadian Meat Packers was considered a lengthy name by many members, and an alternate name, "Meat Packers Council of Canada," was proposed.
 It was not until Sam Todd retired in 1952 that the name was officially changed to Meat Packers Council of Canada.

 The council was "incorporated" as an association in 1961 after serving as a voluntary, unincorporated association for nearly 40 years.

 Canadian Meat Council

-In 1980, the association changed its name to the Canadian Meat Council (Conseil des Viandes du Canada) during the second Presidence of ALLAN K. BESWICK.
+In 1980, the association changed its name to the Canadian Meat Council (Conseil des Viandes du Canada) during the second Presidency of ALLAN K. BESWICK.

 COVID-19 and Centennial year

 During the COVID-19 pandemic, which happened during the centennial year of the Council, more than 50 "regular members" had paid their dues, including a lamb trade group from New Zealand as well as Cargill, JBS Foods International and the Ministry of Agriculture and Forestry of Alberta.

 The Executive Members of the Council at the time were: